-Delos, The birthplace of immortals and the head priest of the Cyclades is a time capsule of rich history that floats lazily on the Aegean waters.
-This island is the home to a series of crucial monumental antiquities dating back to the Hellenistic, Classical and Archaic periods, and is only serves the purpose of an archaeological site.
-Delos is a very small barren and rocky island that can be found at the heart of the Aegean and has served as the home to an influential political force and a religious centre through time.
-The island initially started as a holy pilgrimage island marked as the birthplace of Artemis and Apollo.
+Delos, the birthplace of Apollo and Artemis, one of the most important mythological and historical ancient sites in Cyclades.
+It is a time capsule of rich history that rests idle on the Aegean waters.
+This island is the home to a series of significant monumental antiquities dating back to the Hellenistic, Classical and Archaic periods, and it only serves the purpose of an archaeological site.
+Delos is a very small barren and rocky island at the heart of the Cyclades archipelago and has served as the home to an influential political forces and a religious centre through time.
 As time progressed, the island became a political center housing the base of the Delian League.
-Finally, the island would later come to serve as a commercial harbour that had a number of luxurious markets and houses.
+Finally, the island later came to serve as a commercial harbour and had a number of luxurious markets and houses.

-Delos is Greece’s important historical, mythological and archaeological sites and a key monument that signifies the world’s cultural heritage.
-This holy ground is the birthplace of Apollo.
+Delos is Greece’s important historical, mythological and archaeological site and a key monument that signifies the world’s cultural heritage.
+The grounds here were sacred to the immortal, mythological gods and godesses.
 The sun reflects over the island’s special marbles, giving a spectacular view often regarded as symbolizing the harmony and light of reason of the Ancient Greeks.
-As you visit this UNESCO World Heritage Sight you will fel respect, aspirations and awe towards Greece’s rich history.
+As you visit this UNESCO World Heritage Site you feel respect, aspirations and awe towards Greece’s rich history.
 This island should definitely be on a popular choice on your bucket list.

 Activities to do in Delos

-One of your top to do list activities should be taking a hike to mount Kythnos, whose summit lies at a height of 113 metres.
-The mountain will offer you a panoramic view over the surrounding countryside and the Island’s ruins.
-While at the top, look to the west to see Syros, the south to see the hills of Naxos, Mykonos to the east and the mountainous island of Tinos to the north.
-The path to the top is very ancient and made of stone steps.
+One of your top to do list activities should be going for hike to mount Kythnos, its summit lies at a height of 113 metres.
+The mountain offers you a panoramic view over the surrounding countryside and the island’s ruins.
+While at the top, look to the west to see Syros, to the south to see the hills of Naxos, Mykonos to the east and the mountainous island of Tinos to the north.
+The path to the top is ancient and made of stone steps.
 The top is believed to have been the grounds for Zeus’ and Athena’s temple.
 Come prepared as it can be very windy.

 - Visit the house of Cleopatra